acend/container-basics-training/content/en/docs/06/_index.md

 mysql -upeter -pvenkman
 ```

-If everything worked as expected, you should now be connected to your database instance as peter.
-You can test this by using the `SELECT User FROM mysql.user;` statement in the sql client.
+You should now be connected to your database instance as `peter`.
+You can test this by using the listing users in the sql client:

 ```bash
 SELECT User FROM mysql.user;